9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 expression is thus of type `Maybe`, suitable for passing to the following `(>>?)` expression.

-The other change that we\'ve made to improve readability is add a `skipSpace` function.
-With these changes, we\'ve halved the number of lines of code compared to our original parsing function.
-By removing the boilerplate `case` expressions, we\'ve made the code easier to follow.
+The other change that we've made to improve readability is add a `skipSpace` function.
+With these changes, we've halved the number of lines of code compared to our original parsing function.
+By removing the boilerplate `case` expressions, we've made the code easier to follow.

-While we warned against overuse of anonymous functions in [the section called \"Anonymous (lambda) functions\"](4-functional-programming.org::*Anonymous (lambda) functions) in our chain of functions here.
-Because these functions are so small, we wouldn\'t improve readability by giving them names.
+While we warned against overuse of anonymous functions in [the section called "Anonymous (lambda) functions"](4-functional-programming.org::*Anonymous (lambda) functions) in our chain of functions here.
+Because these functions are so small, we wouldn't improve readability by giving them names.

 ## Implicit state

-We\'re not yet out of the woods.
+We're not yet out of the woods.
 Our code explicitly passes pairs around, using one element for an intermediate part of the parsed result and the other for the current residual `ByteString`.
-If we want to extend the code, for example to track the number of bytes we\'ve consumed so that we can report the location of a parse failure, we already have eight different spots that we will need to modify, just to pass a three-tuple around.
+If we want to extend the code, for example to track the number of bytes we've consumed so that we can report the location of a parse failure, we already have eight different spots that we will need to modify, just to pass a three-tuple around.